Taliban ‘seize control’ of second key Afghan city in two days

 Fighting continued, meanwhile, in three other provincial capitals the Taliban are attempting to capture – Kandahar, Herat and Lashkar Gah.
 In all three of the cities, however, the Islamists have been pushed back, to varying degrees, from areas they had seized.

 The reports of the fall of Sheberghan came at the end of a grim week for the Afghan government.
-As well as the fall of Zaranj, a suicide bombing and gun attack killed 13 people and at least 24 people in Kabul and Dawa Khan Meenapal, the head of the government’s media and information centre, was gunned down on his way home from Friday prayers, in the latest in a series of assassinations by the Taliban.
+As well as the fall of Zaranj, a suicide bombing and gun attack killed 13 people and wounded at least 24 people in Kabul.
+And Dawa Khan Meenapal, the head of the government’s media and information centre, was gunned down on his way home from Friday prayers, the latest in a series of assassinations by the Taliban.

 Join our new commenting forum